kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

 ### Non-Goals
 - Signal sources: v1 supports Azure Managed Prometheus only; Azure Monitor alert rules and self‑hosted/external Prometheus are out of scope and deferred to a later phase
-- No fleet-wide or multi-cluster orchestration
+- No fleet-wide or multi-cluster upgrade orchestration (no cross-cluster scheduling/ordering).
+Fleet-wide configuration governance is supported via reusable profiles + Azure Policy.
 - No full blue/green traffic orchestration
 - No control plane rollback (unsupported); agent pool rollback only when available
 - No auto‑remediation of applications